 - Federal Supplemental Educational Opportunity Grants: Depending on your financial need, you might be able to get up to $4,000 a year from this federal grant program.

-- Federal TEACH Grant: If you’re planning on entering a teaching profession, you might be eligible for up to $4,000 a year from the federal government to help you pay for school at Arizona State University.
+- Federal TEACH Grant: If you’re planning on entering a teaching profession, you might be eligible for up to $4,000 a year from the federal government to help you pay Arizona State University costs.

-- Financial Aid Trust: The Arizona state legislature offers this award in partnership with Arizona State University.
-Submit your FAFSA by January 1 and if you meet the requirements for financial need, you’ll be awarded based on the funds available.
+- Financial Aid Trust Grant: The Arizona state legislature offers this award in partnership with Arizona State University.
+If you submit your FAFSA by Jan.
+1, and meet the financial need requirements, you’ll be awarded based on the funds available.

-- University Grant: Considered a grant of last resort, if you still demonstrate need, the Arizona State University might step in to help cover your costs.
+- University Grant: Considered a grant of last resort, if you still demonstrate need, Arizona State might step in to help cover your costs.

 - Arizona Leveraging Educational Assistance Partnership: This grant is offered by the state of Arizona, and you can get up to $2,500 a year in assistance if you meet the definition of financial need.
 The average annual award is $1,000.

-You might also be able to apply for grants through national and local non-profit organizations that look to help students who wouldn’t otherwise be able to afford a higher education.
+You might also be able to apply for grants through local and national nonprofit organizations that look to help students who wouldn’t otherwise be able to afford a higher education.